The following patent was granted by

 applicant's record.

-The CPU 6l retrieves the relevant language menus that
+The CPU 6l retrieves the

-are pre-stored in the Kiosk's memory 4.
-The reason for this
+relevant language menus that are pre-stored in the Kiosk's

-is obvious, i.e. to minimize any potential communications
+memory 4.
+The reason for this is obvious, i.e. to minimize

 The first thing that the Kiosk 1 does is to collect